 Their food keeps them warm, gives them energy, helps them with the high altitude, and gives them nutrients essential to the harsh climate.
 Due to the high altitude of Tibet, water boils at 90 degrees making cooking with water impossible, and vegetables are scarce in the high altitude, so Tibetan cuisine has become very specialized.
 The main ingredients are meat, and dairy products.
 The food in Tibet shows a strong similarity to that in India and parts of China, but is uniquely Tibetan.

 The Tibetan cookery used to have the local touch.
 As the influence of the outer food culture began to reach Tibet, there had been three great changes on the Tibetan foods culture.
 It changed considerably for the first time in the 6th century.
-At that time trade between the Tibet Kingdom and the central China, even the mid-Asian countries, had increased.
-Many new cooking materials, such as rice, milk, vegetables and fruits and new methods were introduced into Tibet, and the cooking methods of Tibetan foods were greatly improved.
+At that time trade between the Tibet Kingdom and the central China, even the middle Asian countries had increased.
+Many new cooking materials, such as rice, milk, vegetables and fruits and new methods were introduced into Tibet and the cooking methods of Tibetan foods were greatly improved.

 During the 18th century, the Tibetan cookery greatly developed again.
-At that time, Emperor Guangxu (1875-1909) was in reign in Qing Dynasty (1616-1911).
 Luxurious banquets were held from time to time.
 Dishes making developed to an extreme in variety, scale, richness and the cooking skills as well.
-With the intercommunication of both economics and cultures, the Han diet culture penetrated into Tibet gradually.
+With the intercommunication of both economics and cultures, Chinese diet culture penetrated into central Tibet gradually.

-There was a Tibetan dish named “GyaSay Liu Chobgyal”, meaning the 18 Han dishes (In the Qing Dynasty the court invented a special type of cuisine for the royal family, which included many elaborate dishes at one meal.
-It is called Man Han Quan Xi.
-It is said that it takes three to four days for them to make just one meal).
+There was a Tibetan dish named “GyaSay Liu Chobgyal”.
+It means the 18 Han dishes.
+In the Qing Dynasty the court invented a special type of cuisine for the royal family).
 With the influence of the Han diet culture, there were more and more vegetables, fruits, kitchen utensils in Tibet.
 Such as in Lhasa, Gyangtse, and Shigaze.
 Even common people in Tibet had mastered some simple Han cooking skills.

 The new Tibetan foods culture blended together diet, entertainment, enjoyment, and fun.
 It came to be accepted by some noble families.
 However, due to the limit of the economics, geography, transport and the lack of communication, only a small group of noble or merchantmen’s families mastered the cooking skills of the nice and luxurious food and enjoyed it.